nightdessert/WeCheck/README.md

 **Paraphrase:**

-As this task is relatively easy, we directly apply samples from QQP.
+As this task is relatively easy, we directly apply samples from PAWS.

 ### Step 1.2: Weak  Annotation: